livechat/chat-window-android/README.md

 ### File sharing

-To provide your users capability to send files, you need to set it up through `setUpAttachmentSupport` on your `ChatWindowView`.
+To provide your users capability to send files, you need to set it up through `supportAttachments` on your `ChatWindowView`.

 ### Handling URL's